alex-santi/analyzing-COVID-data/README.md

 The CA government hosts this data at: https://data.ca.gov/dataset/covid-19-vaccine-progress-dashboard-data-by-zip-code/resource/15702a90-aa5d-49bc-8621-a8129630725a

-covid19cases_test.csv: Number of cases, tests, and death by county in all California.
+covid19cases_test.csv: Number of cases, tests, and deaths by county in all of California.
 The CA government hosts this data: https://data.ca.gov/dataset/covid-19-time-series-metrics-by-county-and-state1/resource/6a1aaf21-2a2c-466b-8738-222aaceaa168